random-j-farmer/random-minecraft/_drafts/tnt-dupers.md

 ### The Kades Duper

-This variation is actually by Kades.
+This variation is by Kades.
 It dupes on pull.

 * Easy to figure out the correct position
 * Easy to assemble and re-assemble